Love and Sex Coaching start with the body. Joyful woman in water

 How does it work?

 Because the work is a gradual unfolding of your unique sexual nature, the most important thing is to go at a pace which is agreed and which is right for you, because unless there’s trust and safety, nothing of value can be experienced.
 To establish this foundation, I always suggest an initial -and free- telephone conversation before we meet.
-That might be enough, but I also offer the further option of a free conversation in my studio, so you can get more of a concrete sense of what the work entails prior to deciding to do it or not.
+That might be enough, but I also offer the further option of a free conversation on Zoom, by phone or in my studio, so you can get more of a concrete sense of what the work entails prior to deciding to do it or not.

 Once we start with touch, my focus isn’t on technique or arousal, it’s about you being able to gradually open up to all aspects of your experience.
 That includes arousal, but it’s not the central thing.
 In practical terms, it’s very unlikely that there will be internal touch at the first session, and perhaps not genital touch at all.
 It’s completely tailored to you.